 4. Using a medium cookie scoop (or a tablespoon) scoop the dough and place each cookie dough ball onto your cookie sheet.

-5. Bake!
-Once the bake time is up, remove them from the oven and let them rest on the cookie sheet for a few minutes before placing them on a cooling rack.
+6. Allow the cookies to rest on the cookie sheet for a few minutes before transferring them to a cooling rack.

 What’s the Texture Like?

-When they cool off, they'll still be soft, not as gooey as when they were warm, and a little crisp on the outside.
-If that sounds like the kind of cookie you'd like to bite into, then get those ingredients out and start baking!
+If this sounds like the kind of cookie you'd like to bite into, then get your ingredients out and start baking!

 Storing and Freezing